Eddie Firestone: Career

 An early success was in the title role of radio's That Brewster Boy.
 While doing that program, he also was an undergraduate student at Northwestern University.
 He left the program during World War II to join the United States Marine Corps in 1943, where he was commissioned, reaching the rank of captain, remaining in the Marine Corps Reserve until 1957.

-At that time, he was billed as Eddie Firestone Jr.

-Some of the first television appearances with Eddie Firestone was in the first season of Jack Webb's Dragnet (1951–52).
-He guest-starred in "The Big Lamp" in Season 1, Episode 14 on Dragnet, in Season 1, Episode 3 of The Dick Van Dyke Show, and in 1961 in the episode "The Charity Drive" of Window on Main Street.
+Some of the first television appearances with Firestone was in the first season of Jack Webb's Dragnet (1951–52).
+He guest-starred in "The Big Lamp" in Season 1, Episode 14 on Dragnet, in Season 1, Episode 3 of The Dick Van Dyke Show he played Tom Edson in "Sally and the lab technician".
+He wore a suit, bowtie, was clean shaven, had big round glasses and played a girl-shy, nerdy lab technician that works up his nerve to take Sally on a date.
+He was cast in a 1961 episode of "The Charity Drive" of Window on Main Street.
 Firestone appeared in several roles on the popular Western television series Bonanza, Hogan's Heroes, as well as in Walt Disney's feature film The Great Locomotive Chase.
-He also appeared on Perry Mason in the 1962 episode, "The Case of the "Dodging Domino," the 1963 episode, "The Case of the Decadent Dean," and the 1964 episode, "The Case of the Place Called Midnight."
-Firestone appeared in Barnaby Jones in the episode titled “Trap Play”(01/07/1975).

-In 1967, he appeared as “Red Bailey”, one of three men burglarizing bank safes by using a new & volatile liquid explosive (nitroglycerin), in the only two part episode of the TV Western series Gunsmoke, entitled “Nitro” (S12E28-29).
-He returned in 1974 playing the “Hotel Clerk” in “The Tarnished Badge” (S20E9).
+He also appeared on Perry Mason ("The Case of the "Dodging Domino", 1962; "The Case of the Decadent Dean", 1963; "The Case of a Place Called Midnight", 1964).
+He appeared in Barnaby Jones, in the 1975 episode "Trap Play".
+In 1967, he appeared in the only two part episode of Gunsmoke, entitled "Nitro".
+He returned to Gunsmoke in 1974 in the episode "The Tarnished Badge".
+He also guest-starred in "Prosecutor", the 1970 debut of The Silent Force.
+He guest starred in three episodes of The Rockford Files.
+He also appeared in the last episode of Logan's Run titled "Stargate" in 1978.

-He guest-starred in "Prosecutor", the premiere episode of The Silent Force, in 1970.
-He guest starred in 3 episodes of The Rockford Files.
-He also appeared in an episode of Knight Rider titled "Slammin' Sammy's Stunt Show Spectacular" in 1982, playing the character of Sammy Phillips.
-He also played the part of the character "Stumbles" in the 1969 episode "The Joker is Wild, Man, Wild" on Hawaii Five-O. Also appeared in an episode of Cannon as the character Buck Hamlin in season 2 episode 6, "The Predators."